Prag8855/aab/content/guides/bicycle-in-berlin.md

 Short_title: How to buy and ride a bicycle
 Description: Everything cyclists should know about riding a bicycle in Berlin: where to buy a bicycle, what equipment is required and what the rules are and more.
 Date_created: 2020-08-21
-Date_updated: 2022-08-03
+Related_reviews: reviews/bicycle-in-berlin/azur-muharemovic.md
 ---

-Having a bicycle in Berlin is great.
-Berlin is very flat, and it has a big network of bike paths.
-In this guide, you will learn how to buy a bike in Berlin, what rules you must follow, and how to deal with bicycle theft.
+Berlin is better on a bicycle.
+The city is very flat, and it has a big network of bike paths.
+In the summer, it's the best way to get around.

+In this guide, I show you how to buy a bike, what rules you must follow, and how to deal with bicycle theft.

 {% include "blocks/_tableOfContents.html" %}